Thermodynamics of charged accelerating AdS black holes and holographic heat engines: Introduction

 Recently, A. Anabalon et al re-examined the thermodynamics of uncharged accelerating AdS black holes by means of the mass and temperature generated by a normalized time that just corresponds to the ``time" of an asymptotic observer~\cite{Anabalon:2018}.
 Such generated thermodynamic mass has been verified to be consistent with the mass obtained by holographic computing, and hence it reconciles discrepancies and conflicts in the previous investigations and confirms at this point that such choice of normalization of timelike Killing vector is applicable and well grounded.
-More recently, based on the correct thermodynamics of uncharged accelerating AdS black holes stated in Ref.~\cite{Anabalon:2018}, the properties of the corresponding benchmarking holographic heat engines have been studied in detail~\cite{Zhang:2018}.
-However, a formulation of the first law of thermodynamics and an examination of the holographic heat engines when the accelerating black hole is charged, where the additional special asymptotic structure of the gauge field renders the thermodynamics quite challenging, are quite challenging~\cite{Anabalon:2018} and remain open.
-The purpose of the present paper is to fill this gap, i.e., we will first try to formulate the first law of thermodynamics for the charged accelerating AdS black holes and then study the influence of charge on the corresponding holographic heat engines.
+Based on the correct thermodynamics of uncharged accelerating AdS black holes stated in Ref.~\cite{Anabalon:2018}, the properties of the corresponding benchmarking holographic heat engines have been studied in detail~\cite{Zhang:2018}.
+However, a formulation of the first law of thermodynamics and an examination of the holographic heat engines when the accelerating black hole is charged, where the additional special asymptotic structure of the gauge field renders the thermodynamics a non-trivial task, are quite challenging~\cite{Anabalon:2018}.
+More recently, A. Anabalon et al pointed out in Ref.~\cite{Anabalon:2018-2} that the choice of normalizing timelike Killing vector can be appropriately fixed by holographic methods for charged accelerating black holes, which takes into account of that all the thermodynamic parameters are analogous to those of an observer who is comoving with an accelerating charged object and does not see any radiation.
+The purpose of the present paper is to explore the consistent thermodynamic properties for the charged accelerating AdS black holes and study the influence of charge on the corresponding holographic heat engines.

 This paper is organized as follows.
-We begin in Sec.II by seeking the explicit expressions for the thermodynamic parameters of charged accelerating AdS black holes with an appropriate normalized time.
-In Sec.III, we investigate the properties of the benchmarking holographic heat engines with charged accelerated AdS black holes as working substances.
-We end with a summary and a conclusion in Sec.IV.
+We begin in section~\ref{II} by exploring the explicit expressions for the thermodynamic parameters of charged accelerating AdS black holes with an appropriate normalized time.
+In section~\ref{III}, we investigate the properties of the benchmarking holographic heat engines with charged accelerated AdS black holes as working substances.
+We end with a summary and a conclusion in section~\ref{IV}.